 Definition

-The Taproot merkle path is the sequence of sibling node hashes a spender supplies to prove that a particular script belongs to the tree committed in a Taproot output.
-When spending via the script path, the witness includes a control block whose trailing bytes are this path: zero or more 32-byte hashes, one per level of the tree, up to a maximum of 128 levels (so the control block is 33 + 32m bytes for m path elements).
+The Taproot merkle path is the sequence of sibling node hashes a spender supplies to prove that a particular script belongs to the tree committed inside a Taproot output.
+When spending via the script path, the witness includes a control block whose trailing bytes are exactly this path: zero or more 32-byte hashes, one per level of the tree between the revealed leaf and the root, up to a maximum depth of 128 levels.
+The control block is therefore 33 + 32m bytes for m path elements — a leading byte carrying the leaf version and parity, the 32-byte internal key, then the path itself.

 In Simple Terms